hikaruyamagishi/hikaruyamagishi.github.io/_pages/teaching.md

 ### Visualizing Political and Social Data.
 Alexander Coppock.

-An interdisciplinary undergraduate and graduate course conducted online in Fall 2020.
-The materials covered the foundations of data visualization theory as well as an introduction to R for data visualization.
+An interdisciplinary undergraduate and graduate course covering the foundations of data visualization theory as well as an introduction to R for data visualization.
+Conducted online in Fall 2020.

 <details>
   <summary>Student Evaluations</summary>